nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 To address a GPIO port, you first need to know the number sysfs sees it as.

-Sysfs number mappings to D0 - D7:
+Sysfs number mappings for D0 - D7:

 | GR8 Port # | PE4 | PE5 | PE6 | PE7 | PE8 | PE9 | PE10 | PE11 |
 |------------|-----|-----|-----|-----|-----|-----|------|------|